bbylw/CurrencyHub/README.md

 ## ⚠️ Disclaimer

 This project is for educational and demonstration purposes only.
-Exchange rate data comes from third-party APIs and absolute accuracy is not guaranteed.
+Exchange rate data comes from Frankfurter API, based on European Central Bank official data, but real-time accuracy is not guaranteed.

 ## 📝 License